Bill Robinson (American football)

-William Andrew Robinson (September 29, 1928 – March 31, 2016) was a halfback in the National Football League.
-He was drafted in the twenty-fifth round of the 1952 NFL Draft by the Pittsburgh Steelers and played that season with the Green Bay Packers.
+William Andrew Robinson (September 29, 1928 – March 31, 2016) was a halfback in the National Football League (NFL).
+He was drafted in the twenty-fifth round of the 1952 NFL draft by the Pittsburgh Steelers and played that season with the Green Bay Packers.
 Later he was a member of the New York Titans during the 1960 American Football League season.
 He died in 2016.